SAP/openui5-docs/docs/Defining_Groups_for_Fast_Navigation_(F6)_10b14c7.md

 view on: [demo kit nightly build](https://openui5nightly.hana.ondemand.com/#/topic/10b14c7284ba48a185ae2046db470706) | [demo kit latest release](https://openui5.hana.ondemand.com/#/topic/10b14c7284ba48a185ae2046db470706)</div>

-## Defining Groups for Fast Navigation \(*F6*\)
+## Defining Groups for Fast Navigation \([F6\]\)

 Adjacent controls within the tab chain can be grouped.
-Within such a group, *F6* skips all controls of the group and moves the focus to the first control in the tab chain of the next group. * Shift F6 * moves the focus to the first control of the previous group.
+Within such a group, [F6\] skips all controls of the group and moves the focus to the first control in the tab chain of the next group.
+[Shift\] + [F6\]  moves the focus to the first control of the previous group.
 Adjacent tab chain elements between groups are automatically handled as one group.
 For nested groups, the most concrete group is used.

-Basically, an *F6* group is defined via the attribute `data-sap-ui-fastnavgroup="true"` on a DOM element.
+Basically, an [F6\] group is defined via the attribute `data-sap-ui-fastnavgroup="true"` on a DOM element.
 Several options exist to implement fast navigation support in controls.

 > Note:
 > We recommend that you do **not** provide fast navigation support for small controls such as `Button` or `InputField`.
 The fast navigation feature is intended for large, more complex controls containing multiple "tab-able" elements to enable the user to quickly jump over controls if needed.